nkadel/subversion-1.8.x-srpm/README.md

 The bash-completion utility was installed rather oddly: that has been cleaned up.

+RHEL 5 is no longer supported.
+Backporting Python 2.6 is too awkward.

 RHEL 4 is no longer supported.
-The tool chain and the necessary build components, such as Python 2.4, sqlite, swig, , have gotten unreasonable to maintain and build locally.
+The tool chain and the necessary build components, such as Python 2.6, sqlite, swig, , have gotten unreasonable to maintain and build locally.

 The following components are not compatible with older RHEL releases,